 We only have a set amount of land mass, and when we throw away our trash we are using up this space.
-So why are landfills taking up this limited land?
-Convenience!
+So why do we have so many landfills?
+The convenience of single-use products!

-Keep in mind, there is an initial cost.
+There are initial costs.
 You have to buy the jars, reusable cups, and produce bags (to name a few).
-Although, once you have these items there isn't a need to get them ever again.
+Although, once you have these items there isn't a need to keep getting them.
 So, even though there are initial up-front costs, in the long run, you will be saving money!

 No need to give up straws, just the plastic ones!